Mechanical workshop layout and planning: functions, space arrangement and a practical example to use

 - gas, vapours, smells or fumes extraction must be the closest possible to the area where they are produced;

 - changing rooms must have sufficient capacity, also be as close as possible to the work area and ventilated, well lighted, heated during the cold season as well as equipped with seats;

 - changing rooms must be equipped to store workers’ clothes during working hours.

 A practical example of mechanical workshop layout drawing

 In our example we will proceed to design a mechanical workshop organizing it in macro-areas, that are subdivided in sectors according to different functions.

-Starting from the workshop entrance, located in the south part of the building, we identify the repair area with car lifts (inserted in special marked areas), work benches and various machinery.
-On the left side we chose to place rooms intended for customer service (waiting room, toilets, office with toilet).
+Starting off from the workshop entrance, located in the south part of the building, we have identified the repair area with car lifts (inserted in special marked areas), work benches and various machinery.
+On the left side we have chosen to place rooms intended for customer service (waiting room, toilets, office with toilet).

 Next, we have positioned the revisions area connecting to (but not adjoining) the tyres and spare parts warehouse and the hazardous and non-hazardous waste deposits.

 On the opposite side to the entrance we have designed the employees changing rooms, with toilets and showers.
 They can be accessed with a separate entrance, to guarantee employees a clean route both when entering and leaving the premises.